Asaf Sirkis: Education

+Sirkis has studied the art of the south Indian vocal percussion (Konnakol) at the Tamil centre in west London under the guidance of master percussionist Paramasamy Kirupakaran and from various other sources.

 Career

 In 1993 Sirkis moved to Tel Aviv and soon after formed the Asaf Sirkis trio featuring Kobi Arad on keyboards, and Gabriel Mayer on electric bass.
 With that line up he recorded his first solo album One Step Closer (1996) as well as touring in Israel with the trio.
 In 1997 he formed the 'Asaf Sirkis & The Inner Noise' trio.
 The Inner Noise was a unique trio and the first jazz/rock group to incorporate an innovative line up of church organ guitar and drums.

 Asaf left Israel in 1998, settling in London in 1999.
 In 2000 Sirkis re-formed the Inner Noise trio with Steve Lodder on church organ and Mike Outram on guitar.
 The band has recorded three acclaimed albums - Inner Noise, We Are Falling and The Song Within.
 Shortly after he arrived in London he met Gilad Atzmon with whom he formed The Orient House Ensemble and recorded 7 albums, including Exile, which won "Best CD of the Year" at the BBC Jazz Award 2003 while the band was nominated for "Best Band" in 2004.
 After almost 10 years in the OHE, Sirkis left the band in 2009 to focus on his solo career and other collaborations.

 Since 2006 Sirkis has been collaborating with reeds player and composer Tim Garland with whom he toured the world and recorded many albums.
-Asaf has also worked with Jacob Collier, Larry Coryell, Gwilym Simcock, John Abercrombie, Kenny Wheeler, Norma Winstone, John Taylor, Gary Husband, Andy Sheppard, Dave Liebman, Natacha Atlas, Bob Sheppard, Mark Egan, Soft Machine, John Etheridge, Mark Wingfield, Nicolas Meier, David Binney, Norman Watt-Roy, Wilko Johnson, Jeff Berlin, Billy Sherwood and many more.

 Since 2014, Sirkis is co-leading the Sirkis/Bialas International Quartet together with Polish singer/composer Sylwia Bialas.
 The Quartet features pianist Frank Harrison and Scottish bassist Kevin Glasgow.
 Their debut album Come To Me was released in 2014 at the London Jazz Festival.
 Come To Me has been selected as one of the best albums of 2015 at All About Jazz website by several reviewers and the band has toured extensively since the release date.
 The Quartet's new double album 'Our New Earth' is scheduled to be released in 2019 on Moonjune Records.

-Recently, Asaf has been collaborating with various artists on the Moonjune Records record label.
+Since 2016, Asaf has been collaborating with various artists on the Moonjune Records record label.
 Notably, the Reuter/Wingfield/Stavi Sirkis collaboration album has been selected as a masterpiece of 2017 at DownBeat magazine as well as receiving rave reviews.
-Asaf can be heard on many recent Moonjune albums alongside Spanish guitarist Carles Benavent, Nguyen Le, Dewa Budjana, Indonesian pianist Dwiki Dharmawan, Gary Husband, Mark Wingfield, Markus Reuter, and many more.
+Asaf can be heard on many Moonjune albums alongside Spanish guitarist Carles Benavent, Nguyen Le, Dewa Budjana, Indonesian pianist Dwiki Dharmawan, Gary Husband, Mark Wingfield, Markus Reuter, Jorge Padro, Beledo and many more.